PRIVATE FIRST CLASS WILLIAM WHITNEY GESNER; U.S. ARMY

 QUEEN PINS MEDAL ON LOCAL SOLDIER

 A U.S. Army General Hospital — Pinning the Purple Heart to his hospital robe with her own hands during a recent visit Queen Mother Mary wished Private William Gesner, 28, of Deerfield Street, Norwalk, Connecticut, a speedy recovery at the U.S. Army General Hospital in England where he was a patient.
-Queen Mary was accompanied on her visit by Colonel Leonard D. Heaton, of Stanton, Virginia, commanding officer, and his staff.
+Queen Mary was accompanied on her visit by Colonel Leonard D. Heaton of Stanton, Virginia, commanding officer, and his staff.
 Private Gesner is a member of a tough paratroop unit that dropped into Normandy on the morning of D-Day, but he choked with emotion when the Queen spoke to him, and his eyes became a little misty.
 “She really looked like a Queen,” he said.
 “And yet she reminded me of my grandmother — she was so darned nice.”
-Private Gesner’s wife, Mrs. Margaret Gesner, lives with their two and one half year old son at the Deerfield Street address.
+Private Gesner’s wife, Mrs. Margaret Gesner, lives with their two-and-one-half-year-old son at the Deerfield Street address.
 His parents, Mr. and Mrs. Howard Gesner Live on Murray Street, Norwalk, Connecticut.
 Before entering the Army, Private Gesner was employed by the General Electric Company, Bridgeport.

 From The Norwalk Hour October 26, 1945